 “Are you sure you can handle being a military wife?”

-A question actually posed to me when I was 25-years-old.
+It’s a question actually posed to me when I was 25 years old.

 How the heck would I have known what kind of wife I was ready to be?
 Seriously.
 Did other brides-to-be get asked similar questions?

 I’d never been a wife, for goodness sake.
 All I knew was I fell in love with a man, who was a Marine.

 Years later, I reflect back with such wonder.
 How did we make it this far?

 Because what I didn’t know in my 20’s about being a military wife was: